meyeringh/OpenSubz/README.md

 ionic capacitor build android --prod
 ```

-Then open the Android Studio project under `android/` and run a build.
+If Android Studio did not start by itself, start it manually and open the project under `android/` and run a build.
 You could also run it in a browser with `ionic serve`.
 Enjoy!

 ## Contributing